hochunlin28/VRDL_final/README.md

 ```

 ## Generate csv file
 * It will generate the csv file which will uploaded to kaggle.
 Please Modify the `checkpoint` variable to select different model weight.
+After execution, we will get answer_1.csv file.
 ```
 python generate_csv.py
 ```